 Generally, people like to talk about themselves, and they will appreciate that you want to know more about them.
-The two things to remember, though, is that not everyone is the same, and there is a big difference between interacting with a stranger than interacting with a friend.
+The two things to remember, though, are that not everyone is the same, and there is a big difference between interacting with a stranger and interacting with a friend.

 In my research, some people become stressed during the first Fast Friends session, although pretty much everyone becomes comfortable by the second time they do the Fast Friends with another person.